dotnet/arcade/Documentation/Darc.md

 - `--validate-SDL` - Perform SDL validation.
 - `--sdl-validation-parameters` - Custom parameters for SDL validation.
 - `--sdl-validation-continue-on-error` - Ignore SDL validation errors.
-- `--skip-assets-publishing` - Add the build to the channel without publishing assets to th channel's feeds.
+- `--skip-assets-publishing` - Add the build to the channel without publishing assets to the channel's feeds.
 - `--no-wait` - If set, Darc won't wait for the asset publishing and channel assignment.
   The operation continues asynchronously in AzDO.